Apartheid

 The Bantu Homelands Citizenship Act created several small “nations” within South Africa for black South Africans.
 All black South Africans, regardless of where they lived, were made citizens of the homelands and thus were excluded from participating in the governing of South Africa.

-More than eighty percent of South Africa’s land was set aside for its white residents, despite the fact that they comprised less than ten percent of the population.
+More than eighty percent of South Africa’s land was set aside for its white residents, despite comprising less than ten percent of the population.
 South Africa’s black majority had resisted apartheid for many years.
-They began rioting in 1976, when the South African government tried to force black children in the Soweto township to learn Afrikaans, one of the languages of the white minority.
-The rioting continued for the next fourteen years until the apartheid laws were repealed.
+They began rioting in 1976 when the South African government tried to force black children in the Soweto township to learn Afrikaans, one of the languages of the white minority.
+The rioting continued for fourteen years until the apartheid laws were repealed.

 The world community made South Africa a pariah because of its racial policies.
 The nation was forced to leave the Commonwealth, an alliance of former British colonies, in 1961.
 In 1985, both the United Kingdom and the United States imposed restrictions on trade.

 White South Africans yielded to world pressure and domestic violence in 1990 by repealing most of the apartheid laws.
-Three years later, a new constitution gave people of all races the right to vote, and the following year South Africans elected a black man, Nelson Mandela, as president.
+Three years later, a new constitution gave people of all races the right to vote.
+The following year South Africans elected Nelson Mandela, a black man imprisoned for twenty-seven years for opposing apartheid.

 Resources